 Step 16: Click Customize Hardware to configure further the virtual hardware settings of your Linux Mint guest machine.

 Step 17: Click on Processors device and then tick Virtualization Engine properties.

 Step 18: To add the Mint ISO file to your VM, select “Use ISO Image File” from the CD/DVD device and add the installation media via the Browse button.

 Step 19: Change the compatibility setting to 3.1 from the USB device.

-Step 20: If you don’t need the virtual printer device, remove it.
+Step 20: Remove the virtual printer device if you don’t need it.

 Step 21: Enable 3D graphics acceleration on the display device and configure an appropriate graphics memory size.

-Step 22: After making the settings of the virtual machine, click OK and review the settings in the summary window and click Finish.
+Step 22: After making the virtual machine settings, click OK, review the scenes in the summary window, and click Finish.